 The USAODC Leadership Academy is a mentoring program for students who reside in the District of Columbia who are in grades 8-12.
 The goal of this program is to build leadership through interactive learning and service projects.
 Students attend monthly mentoring sessions.
 These sessions include guest speakers, public safety and law-based presentations, and field trips.
 In addition, students participate in community service projects which have included supporting veterans, homeless shelters, and senior citizens.
 In addition, USAODC supports two mentoring groups at Benning Park and Ft.
 Davis Recreation Centers.
 Some of the topics discussed during these meetings are internet safety, police-youth relationships, marijuana and heroin abuse, and gun safety.
 The objective of both of these mentoring groups is to encourage young people to make healthier choices, and illustrate what is acceptable behavior in today’s society.

-The U.S. Attorney’s Office Leadership Academy with External Affairs Specialist Melanie Howard and Executive AUSA for Management Denise Clarke on a tour of the National Museum of African American History and Culture.
+The U.S. Attorney’s Office Leadership Academy with External Affairs Specialist Melanie Howard and Executive AUSA for Management Denise Clark on a tour of the National Museum of African American History and Culture.

 III.
 REENTRY OUTREACH